-Care of Textbooks
+Care of Books

 Since books are expensive both to purchase and to maintain from year to year, parents are expected to help their children be responsible for books used throughout the year.
-Books are to be kept covered and clearly identified.
 Backpacks/book bags should be used to transport books between home and school.
 Students are financially responsible for the loss or damage of textbooks, novels, or any other school issued publication.